RahatExplorer/Library-Management-System-Database/README.md

 # Library-Management-System-Database
 The objective of the Library Management System is to create a central database, so the system aims to streamline various library operations.
+This includes managing member information, tracking the book collection (including individual copies), automating book borrowing and reservation processes, and potentially incorporating staff management features.
+Overall, it aims to make library functions more efficient and organized.
+The project is designed to track various aspects of a library's operation.